jbampton/python-eclipse-cheatsheets-to-dita/README.md

 So Hey Phil Himself if you're still listening, I am going to assemble a small tutorial on Python so we can both learn Python togethor.

-So lets first both read the [Python Success Stories](https://www.python.org/about/success/).
+So now that [Python is 5th](http://www.tiobe.com/tiobe_index) on the TIOBE Index, lets first both read the [Python Success Stories](https://www.python.org/about/success/).

 So before you rage on again about how Java is better than Python why don't you try some short courses on Python and technology in general: